ldn-softdev/jtc/User Guide.md

 - `[:-1]` will select all the elements except the last one
 - `[-2:]` will select last 2 elements in the collection

-let's print all phone numbers for the last 2 records in the `Directory`:
+E.g., let's print all phone numbers for the last 2 records in the `Directory`:
 ```
 bash $ <ab.json jtc -w'[Directory][-2:][phone][:][number]'
 "273-923-6483"